 Deciding How Much To Charge

-When you have your own interior design business, it can be hard to decide how much to charge your clients, and you’ll likely have a number of questions running around your head.
+When you have your own business as an interior designer, it can be hard to decide how much to charge your clients, and you’ll likely have a number of questions running around your head.
 What if other interior designers are charging less?
 What if you aren’t worth the money you want to charge?
 What if people won’t pay it?

 Forget about these worries, and start thinking about your abilities.
 Are you experienced?
 Are you talented?
 Are you passionate about interior design?
 If the answer to all of these questions is yes, then the chances are, you will not be overcharging clients.